Sugar Free BBQ Sauce

 • If you’d like a thinner sauce, add a bit more ketchup or even a small splash of water.
 You can always adjust the amount of ingredients until you reach the consistency you need!

-• I recommend grabbing a reusable sauce bottle with an airtight lid for storage.
-It’ll make it easy to use you BBQ sauce and easy to pour.
+• I recommend using a reusable sauce bottle with an airtight lid for storage.
+It’ll make the BBQ sauce is easier to to pour.

 Slow Cooker BBQ Chicken on top of roasted sweet potato rounds on a white plate.
 Each is drizzled with ranch and topped with diced red onion and cilantro.